s000ik/dependency-insight/README.md

 This tool uses the following libraries:

-- `chalk`: For colorful output in the terminal.
+- `chalk`: For colorful and easy-to-read outputs in the terminal.
 - `depcheck`: For identifying unused dependencies in your project.
 - `inquirer`: For prompting users during interactive commands.
 - `filesize`: For displaying file sizes in human-readable formats.
-- `https`: For making requests to external APIs.

 ---